Parth-06/release_check/README.md

 ### Client

-- `VITE_API_URL`: API server origin; defaults to `http://localhost:3000` in development.
-Production uses the current site origin.
+- `VITE_API_URL`: API server origin.
+It defaults to `http://localhost:3000` in development.
+In production, set it to the Railway API origin without a trailing `/api`, for example `https://release-checklist.up.railway.app`.

 ## API endpoints